sanjayuconn/Portfolio_Projects/README.md

 ## ABOUT ME
-       Hi, I am sanjay, ML Engineer/Scientist passionate about solving business problems using AI/ML.
+       Hi, I'm Sanjay, a ML Engineer/Scientist passionate about solving business problems using AI/ML.

 ## WORK PORTFOLIO
-The following are some of the projects that I have been working on as a personal projects.
+The following are some of the projects that I have been working on as personal projects.

 ## 1. Netflix-movie-recommendation
 Objectives: